 LED COLOR STATUS DESCRIPTION POWER Green On The Zyxel Device is receiving power and ready for use.
 (1) Blinking The Zyxel Device is booting up.
 Red On The Zyxel Device detects an error while self-testing, or there is a device malfunction.
 Blinking The Zyxel Device is upgrading firmware.
 Off The Zyxel Device is not receiving power.
-STATUS Green On The WAN connection is active and ready for use.
-All phone ports are on-hook.
-An VoIP account is registered for at least one phone port, and there is no voice message in the corresponding VoIP account.
-Blinking At least one telephone connected to one of the phone ports has its receiver off the hook or there is an incoming call.
-There is no voice message in the corresponding VoIP account.
-Amber On The VoIP service is enabled, but the VoIP account registration has failed.
-Off All phone ports are on-hook.
-The VoIP function is disabled, or there is no registered VoIP account defined for any of the phone ports.
-INTERNET Green On The Zyxel Device has a WAN IP address (either static or assigned by a DHCP server) and the Internet connection is active.
-Blinking The Zyxel Device is sending or receiving traffic.
+WAN Green On The Ethernet link on the WAN is up.
+G Off The Ethernet link on the WAN is down.
+INTERNET Green On The Zyxel Device has a WAN IP address (either static or assigned by a DHCP server) and the Internet connection is up.
+(1) Blinking The Zyxel Device is sending or receiving Internet data.
 Red On The Zyxel Device attempted to obtain an WAN IP but failed.
 Possible causes are no response from a DHCP server, no PPPoE response, PPPoE authentication failed.
-Off There is no Internet connection or the gateway is in bridged mode.
-WiFi Green On The WiFi is activated.
-Blinking The Zyxel Device is communicating with WiFi clients.
-Amber Blinking The Zyxel Device is setting up a WPS connection with a WiFi client.
-Off The WiFi network is not activated.
+Off There is no Internet connection or the gateway is in bridge mode.
+LAN1 to 3 Green On The Zyxel Device has a successful Ethernet connection with a device on the Local Area Network (LAN) port.
+Blinking The Zyxel Device is sending or receiving data to/from the LAN port.
+Off The Zyxel Device does not have an Ethernet connection on the LAN port.